brettcannon/sans-io/index.rst

-This page is to provide a single location for people to reference when looking for network protocol implementations written in Python that perform no I/O.
+This page is to provide a single location for people to reference when looking for network protocol implementations written in Python that perform **no** I/O (this means libraries that abstract out I/O are also excluded).

 Why?
 ----

-In a word: reusability.
-By implementing network protocols without any I/O it allows the implementing library to be reused by any other library or framework regardless of the type of I/O they do.
-I.e. by leaving out I/O, a network protocol library can be used by either synchronous or asynchronous I/O code.
-This can also extend to other I/O-related areas such as files, but historically network protocol implementations have (unnecessarily) been tightly bound to a specific form of I/O. This is very important as the Python community migrates to using ``async``/``await``.
+In a word: *reusability*.
+By implementing network protocols without any I/O and instead operating on bytes alone, libraries allow for reuse by other code regardless of their I/O decisions.
+In other words by leaving I/O out of the picture a network protocol library allows itself to be used by both synchronous and asynchronous I/O code.
+Working towards this unbinding of network protocols from I/O is very important as the Python community migrates from synchronous I/O code to using ``async``/``await`` for asynchronous I/O.

 `Cory Benfield's PyCon US 2016 talk <https://www.youtube.com/watch?v=7cC3_jGwl_U>`_ provides a nice overview as to why designing protocol implementations